Make a nomination for the Leadership in Learning and Teaching Award

 Self nominations are not accepted.

 Nominations must be supported by the evidence of transformational leadership in learning and teaching.

 Submit a nomination form to recommend someone for the Leadership in Learning & Teaching Award.
-The closing date for nominations is Wednesday 12 February 2020.
+Nominations can be made from Thursday 7 January 2021.
+The closing date for nominations is Wednesday 24 February 2021.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
 At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and relevant students.